viamrobotics/docs/docs/get-started/control-motor.md

 ## Requirements

-You **do not** need to have a physical motor to follow this quickstart.
+You don't need to buy or own any hardware to complete this tutorial.
-If you have a motor and compatible motor driver on hand, you can use them.
+If you have the following components, you can follow along on your own hardware:

+- A motor and compatible motor driver.

+{{% expand "No motor at hand?" %}}
+No problem.
 If you do not have a motor, install `viam-server` on your laptop or computer and follow the instructions to use a _fake_ motor, which is a model that serves for testing.
+{{% /expand%}}

 ## Instructions